What is the Bill of Lading (BL or BoL) Explained?

 Header

 The header is usually always at the top of the Bill of Lading.
-It provides information about the shipping company, including its name, and includes the relevant dates of the hauling, the order #, and the driver's name.
+It provides information about the shipping company, including its name, the relevant dates of the hauling, the order #, and the driver's name.

 Pickup and Delivery